Khurbn

-The Hebrew word khurbn (חורבן) means a "cataclysmic, utter destruction", and is used in Yiddish to describe several major catastrophes of the Jewish people, starting with the destruction of the first and the second temples, pogroms in Russia during the First World War, and the Holocaust.
+The Hebrew-derived Yiddish word khurbn (חורבן) means a "cataclysmic, utter destruction", and is widely used in Yiddish to describe several major catastrophes of the Jewish people, starting with the destruction of the first and the second temples, pogroms in Russia during the First World War, and the Holocaust.

 Writer and social activist S. An-sky's, who was a relief worker during the First World War, wrote a book titled Khurbn Galitsiye (חורבן גאליציע, The Destruction of Galicia).

 After World War II, the word khurbn is often used as a synonym to the Holocaust, (also khurbn eyrope (חורבן אײראָפּע)), and is sometimes used in the titles of memorial books (yizkor books) about the destroyed shtetls, like Khurbn Proskurov, Rakhel Feygenberg's A pinkes fun a toyter shtot (khurbn dubove) (Chronicle of a Dead City: The Destruction of Dubove), Max Kaufmann's early (1947) history of the genocide in Latvia, Khurbn Letland, or Yehoshue Perle's Khurbn Varshe.
 Raul Hilberg's most important work was titled The Destruction of the European Jews.

 The Holocaust studies are sometimes called khurbn-forshung (lit. "destruction research").

 "Khurbn Yiddish" refers to the sociolect shaped by Yiddish speakers' experience during the Holocaust, who developed new words and slang, particularly relating to theft, protest, and sexuality.
 It is also called khurbn-shprakh.
 Historian Nachman Blumental described it:

 When I found myself within the borders of Eastern Poland in mid-1944, meeting the few Jews that I found there, I was almost unable to understand their language (loshn).
 So many modifications had occurred in the short period of my absence—in those roughly three years.